 The Reading and Writing Workshop is open to all students who want to become better readers and writers.
 Students will work with graduate student tutors who are completing their masters’ degree in literacy education.
 These graduate students are experts in literacy development and many are highly successful, experienced teachers.
 They are required to assess the reading and writing development of their students and plan literacy programs based upon their needs and interests.
 They also model "strategic reading behaviors" and encourage their students to practice reading texts they will encounter in school.
 All phases of the instructional program are closely monitored by university faculty.

-Everyone is celebrated as a member of the literacy club.
-Students select their own books and decide on writing topics that have special interest for them.
+With supervision from their tutors, children select their own books and decide on writing topics that have special interest for them.
 They receive lots of positive feedback.
 It is not unusual for some students to experience dramatic gains in their literacy over the summer.
 Students genuinely enjoy the summer experience and often regret when the program ends.
 Students work in small groups with a tutor.

 A great deal of preparation goes into every tutoring session.
 For this reason, we can only accept students who are willing to commit themselves for the four-week period.
 THERE CAN BE NO VACATIONS OR ABSENCES.
-The program requires a great COMMITMENT from everyone, faculty, students and parents.
+The program requires a great commitment from everyone, faculty, students and parents.

-The cost is $135.00.
+The cost is $150.00.
 Student fees are used to purchase books and materials.
 Payment is due when you receive notification of your acceptance.
 Checks should be made payable to the University of Southern Maine.

 The application form is in an Adobe PDF format.
 If you don't have Adobe Reader, you can donwload it by clicking here.

-|2013 Timeline of Events|
+|2017 Timeline of Events|

 Please check back to this site often for updates or contact us.